msbevers/hashGenerator/README.md

 (104) SHA512 result not correct?
 34dd0f00ab6279aca24d8f3f41de7701e3331e46ef6437706188839f0b4376ffc5216bdccb5b0a09beea8bb36ef10f0277f32a8d07b2088d2958a0c6a7be00d6 returned via alternate source. vs NN0PAKtieayiTY8/Qd53AeMzHkbvZDdwYYiDnwtDdv/FIWvcy1sKCb7qi7Nu8Q8Cd/MqjQeyCI0pWKDGp74A1g== by binary.
 A secondary site returns 34DD0F00AB6279ACA24D8F3F41DE7701E3331E46EF6437706188839F0B4376FFC5216BDCCB5B0A09BEEA8BB36EF10F0277F32A8D07B2088D2958A0C6A7BE00D6, same as the first site, but different than the binary.
 See https://passwordsgenerator.net/sha512-hash-generator/   Pretty sure there is a bug in the generation of our SHA512 Hash
 (105) No usage info when invoking binary with -v, -h, -?.
-(106) No version id for binary supported.
+(106) No version id for binary supported reported by the binary itself.

 I have documented BugReport_101 above in a separate file to be added to the GIT repo.
-This too is a report format I adopted for this exercise.
+This is a report format I adopted from the web for this exercise.
 Leaves a few things to be desired, but it gets the point across.
 I have documented TC-016 from the list above as a documented test case.
-I am not too happy with format I adopted, but I am sure Testrails has something more suitable.
+I am not too happy with format I adopted from the web, but I am sure Testrails has something more suitable.